Using Kotlin for Server-side Development

 Unlike Java, Kotlin is easy to learn and allows developers to write short, concise, and expressive code.
 Kotlin is fully interoperable with Java stacks, meaning it can be integrated into older and newer applications.

 Like Java, Kotlin also compiles to bytecode, which is compatible with JVM.
 The primary features include interoperability, concise code, easy to read syntax, and asynchronous capabilities.
-We will talk further down why Kotlin is better than Java.
+We will talk further down about why Kotlin is better than Java.

 What is Kotlin for?